Welcome to the fend Manual!

 # * 'disabled' will disable loading of exchange rate data

-exchange-rate-source = "UN"
+exchange-rate-source = "EU"

 # This section controls the colors that are used by